To Fold or Not to Fold: Graph Regularized Tensor Train for Visual Data Completion: Experiments

 \subsubsection{Character missing patterns}

 Character missing patterns are considered in this subsection.
-Every image is added with Gaussian noise with zero mean and variance $0.01$.
-An example of the observed image is shown as Fig. \ref{subfig:wordmissingbar}.
-The Laplacian matrices and initial ranks are set the same as in the previous experiments for both GraphTT-VI and GraphTT-opt, and $\beta_0$ is set as $100$ for GraphTT-opt, the same as that in the noisy random missing case.
+Every character corrupted image is further added with Gaussian noise with zero mean and variance $0.01$.
+An example of the observed image is shown in Fig. \ref{subfig:wordmissingbar}.
+The Laplacian matrices and initial ranks are set the same as in the previous experiments for both GraphTT-VI and GraphTT-opt, and $\beta_0$ is set as $100$ for GraphTT-opt, the same as that in the salt-and-pepper noise case.

-The performance of the compared methods are presented in Table. \ref{table:lettermissing}.
-GraphTT-VI achieves the best performance for all images except for the SSIM in 'baboon', and GraphTT-opt and PTTC achieve the second best for most of the images.
-The visual effects of the recovered images from the corrupted 'barbara' image are shown in Fig. \ref{fig:lettermissingbar}.
-From the bottom right of each figure it can be seen that the proposed methods perform the best in terms of removing the character missing patterns, with gray character marks clearly seen in other optimization based methods.
-It also worth noticing that except GraphTT-opt, other methods that remove characters well are all based on Bayesian modeling, i.e., PTTC, TR-VBI and FBCP, which again manifests the advantage of Bayesian modeling in tensor completion tasks.
+Table. \ref{table:lettermissing} summarizes the performance of the compared methods.
+GraphTT-VI achieves the best overall performance, {with an PSNR $0.36$dB higher than the second-best in PSNR---DPS, and an SSIM $0.012$ higher than the second-best in SSIM---GraphTT-fold.
+In addition, GraphTT-opt, GraphTT-fold and DPS rank second to fourth overall, with their relative rankings varying across different images.}

+Fig. \ref{fig:lettermissingbar} presents the visual effects of the recovered 'barbara' images.
+As seen in the bottom-right corner of each figure, {DPS, GraphTT-opt and GraphTT-VI are more effective at removing the overlaid character patterns.} {While DPS produces visually clear reconstructions at first glance, closer inspection reveals inconsistencies; e.g., slight facial distortions and overly smoothed textures in the background chair.} For GraphTT-fold, though it reports competitive performance metrics, the recovered 'barbara' image exhibits noticeable inconsistency along the edges of the books.
+This is due to the block effects induced by tensor folding, which highlights the drawback of tensor folding even when enhanced with graph regularization.

 The average runtimes of the compared algorithms are presented in the third row of Table \ref{table:RGBtimerecord}.
 As can be seen, the proposed methods cost moderate times among all competing algorithms.
-Specifically, SiLRTC-TT, TMAC-TT, FaLRTC and GraphTT-opt take obviously less time than that in the random missing cases, mainly because they converge faster due to more observed entries.
+Specifically, SiLRTC-TT, TMAC-TT, FaLRTC and GraphTT-opt obviously take less time than that in the random missing cases, mainly because they converge faster due to more observed entries.